codepath/android_guides/Consuming-APIs-with-Retrofit.md

 ```

 Note: if you are trying to use Java models that you may have already created, see [this section](Consuming-APIs-with-Retrofit#migrating-previously-defined-java-objects).

-#### Creating Java objects manually

-Retrofit by default relies on the Gson library to parse JSON.
-See [[this guide|Leveraging-the-Gson-Library]] for more information about how to create your own Java objects.

 ### Creating the RestAdapter